Where is the library located and how do I get there?

 Can I use the library if I’m not a student?

 Although the Athens State Library is primarily intended to support the research needs of Athens State students, faculty, and staff, the Library is open to the public.
 Anyone can come into the Library and use its services and resources on the premises, including reference services and materials.
 A library card is required in order to check books out.
 Two public computers are available for use by non-Athens State library patrons.
 Abuse of library services, including inappropriate behavior or violation of policies, may result in temporary or permanent suspension of Library access.

 Can I check out books if I’m not a student?

-Library cards are issued at no cost to ASU students, faculty, and staff, and to students from institutions with which ASU has reciprocal borrowing agreements.
+Library cards are issued at no cost to Athens State students, faculty, and staff, and to students from institutions with which Athens State has reciprocal borrowing agreements.
 These include Alabama A&M University, Calhoun State Community College, UAH, UNA, Oakwood University, Wallace State Community College, Northeast Alabama Community College, Snead Community College, Northwest-Shoals Community College, and Faulkner University.
 Athens State students must present proof of current enrollment to have borrowing privileges at these libraries.
 Teachers from Athens city and Limestone county schools are also eligible to apply for free library cards.
 Community patrons or high school users are charged $20.00 for a two-year card.
 Library card applications for patrons under 18 years of age must be signed by a parent or legal guardian.

 Can I return books when the library is closed?